Couple Charged in Beacon Disappearance

-Jamie Orsini, 36, and Nicholas Orsini, 35, are accused of conspiring to kill Steven Kraft, 34, on April 28, 2020, dumping his Toyota Camry in the City of Newburgh and buying supplies that could be used to dismember and burn a body, said the U.S. Attorney’s Office for the Southern District of New York.
+Jamie Orsini, 36, and Nicholas Orsini, 35, are accused of conspiring to kill Steven Kraft, 34, on April 28, 2020, dumping his Toyota Camry in the City of Newburgh and buying supplies that could be used to dismember and burn a body, said the U.S. Attorney’s Office for the Southern District of New York in court documents.

-The couple, now living in Amsterdam, New York, near Albany, were each charged with one count of carjacking resulting in death, which carries a maximum sentence of life in prison or death, and one count of conspiracy, which carries a maximum sentence of five years.
+The Orsinis, who live in Amsterdam, New York, near Albany, were arrested there at 6 a.m. on June 15 and each charged with one count of carjacking resulting in death, which carries a maximum sentence of life in prison or death, and one count of conspiracy, which carries a maximum sentence of five years.
+A preliminary hearing is scheduled for Thursday (June 29).

-The next day, Nicholas Orsini visited the Walmart on Route 9 in Fishkill and purchased a “burner phone,” which can be activated without the user having to open an account using personal information.
+The next day, according to prosecutors, Nicholas Orsini visited the Walmart on Route 9 in Fishkill and purchased a “burner phone,” which can be activated without the user having to open an account using personal information.

-On April 28, 2020, the day he disappeared, Kraft picked up his daughters from the Orsini home in Beacon at 4 p.m., drove them to a Sonic restaurant in the Town of Newburgh and then to his apartment in Marlboro, before returning the children to Beacon at 7 p.m.
+Prosecutors said that Kraft, a former U.S. Marine who was 34 when he disappeared, had custody of his daughters from 4 to 7 p.m. on Tuesdays and every other weekend.
+On April 28, 2020, the day he disappeared, Kraft picked up his daughters from his ex-wife’s home in Beacon at 4 p.m., drove them to a Sonic restaurant in the Town of Newburgh and then to his apartment in Marlboro, before returning them to Beacon at 7 p.m.
 Police said they used location data to confirm that Jamie and Nicholas Orsini followed him to the restaurant.

 The next day, Kraft failed to show up to his job at a deli in Marlboro, and on May 4, investigators found his 1999 Camry abandoned at Third Street and Carpenter Avenue in the City of Newburgh.

 One of the earliest pieces of evidence was surveillance footage showing Kraft’s car crossing the Newburgh-Beacon Bridge on April 28.
 Nicholas Orsini is now accused of being the driver.
-He allegedly parked the car at 8:44 p.m., walked a mile to a Sunoco station on Route 9W and used the burner phone to call a taxi to take him back to Beacon.
+He allegedly parked the car, walked a mile to a Sunoco station on Route 9W, discarded one of Kraft’s phones along the way (another was left in the car) and used the burner phone to call a taxi to take him back to Beacon.

 In the days following Kraft’s disappearance, the Orsinis traveled “extensively” between Beacon and Amsterdam, New York, where Nicholas Orsini’s family owns farmland, prosecutors said, before eventually moving there.
 Nicholas Orsini drove to Amsterdam the day after Kraft disappeared, according to court documents, stopping at the Walmart in the Town of Newburgh to buy a new burner phone.